Standard monomials of $1$-skeleton ideals of multigraphs: Introduction

 where $D(G)=\operatorname{diag}[d_0,d_1,\ldots,d_n]$ is the diagonal matrix of order $n+1$.
 Let $R=\FK[x_1,\ldots,x_n]$ be the polynomial ring in $n$ variables over a field $\FK$.
 Given a multigraph $G$ on the vertex set $V$, we consider the monomial ideal $ \M_G=\left\langle m_S=\prod_{i\in S}x_i^{d_S(i)}\mid\emptyset\neq S\subseteq[n]\right\rangle $ in $R$, called the $G$-parking function ideal or the graphical parking function ideal \cite{GH}.
 More generally, for a directed graph $G$, Postnikov and Shapiro introduced the Artinian monomial ideal $\M_G$ and studied their combinatorial and homological properties in \cite{PS}.
 The standard monomials $\mathbf{x}^{\mathbf{a}}=\prod_{i=1}^nx_i^{a_i}$ of $R/\M_G$ (i.e., $\mathbf{x}^{\mathbf{a}}\notin\M_G$) correspond to the $G$-parking functions $\mathbf{a}=(a_1,\ldots,a_n)\in\N^n$, a natural generalization of the classical parking functions introduced by Konheim and Weiss \cite{KW}.
-Moreover, $\K(R/\M_G)=\det\widetilde L_G$, where $\widetilde L_G$ is the truncated Laplace matrix obtained from $L_G$ by deleting the row and column corresponding to the vertex $0$.
-Thus by the Matrix-Tree theorem \cite[Theorem 5.6.8]{RS}, number of $G$-parking functions equals the number of spanning trees of $G$.
-For simple graphs Perkinson, Yang and Yu \cite{PYY} and for multigraphs Gaydarov and Hopkins \cite{GH} have provided an explicit bijection between the set of spanning trees of $G$ and the set of $G$-parking functions.
+Moreover, $\K(R/\M_G)=\det\widetilde L_G$, where $\widetilde L_G$ is the truncated Laplacian obtained from $L_G$ by deleting the row and column corresponding to the root vertex.
+Thus by the Matrix-Tree theorem \cite[Theorem 5.6.8]{RS}, the number of $G$-parking functions equals the number of spanning trees of $G$.
+For directed graphs Chebikin and Pylyavskyy \cite{ChPy}, for simple graphs Perkinson, Yang and Yu \cite{PYY}, and for multigraphs Gaydarov and Hopkins \cite{GH} have provided an explicit bijection between the set of spanning trees of $G$ and the set of $G$-parking functions.
 The ideals $\M_G$ have connections to `chip firing' \cite{BaSh} and a discrete Riemann-Roch theory for graphs \cite{BaNo}.
-For example, Baker and Norine reinterpreted the $G$-parking functions as `$q$-reduced divisors' in \cite{BaNo}, where they proved a Riemann-Roch theorem for graphs analogous to the classical statement for Riemann surfaces.
+For instance, Baker and Norine reinterpreted the standard monomials of $\M_G$ as `$q$-reduced divisors' in \cite{BaNo}, where they proved a Riemann-Roch theorem for graphs analogous to the classical statement for Riemann surfaces.
 Motivated by certain constructions in `hereditary chip firing' models, Dochtermann \cite{Do} introduced the notion of $k$-skeleton ideals $\M_G^{(k)}$ for a simple graph $G$.
 However, as noted in \cite{Do} the definitions are easily extended for a multigraph.

 For $0\le k\le n-1$, the ideals